 Be sure to use the smallest countable unit for your inventories.
 Consistency is very important, so monitoring inventory (if you actually have one) and costs with monthly reports and watching for theft of products, particularly for higher-cost items like meat.
 By doing inventory, you take the temptation away from people.
 This is stuff not only they can use, but sell to their neighbor.

 Some food truck operators struggle with theft because they don’t want to accuse their employees or believe they are capable of theft.
 Between product and cash, 3 to 4 percent of your gross sales can go out the back door to employee theft.
 This doesn’t even include cheating on the time cards, just product and cash.

 Most well-run food trucks have profits that are only about 15 to 20 percent of sales.
 You can have one fifth of your entire bottom line (more if your profits are smaller) wiped out if you don’t get rid of the theft.

-A simple to step recommended to mobile food vendors is to limit cash register access to one employee each shift and never allow that employee access to the final receipt of all transactions.
+A simple to step we recommend to mobile food vendors is to limit cash drawer/register access to one employee each shift and never allow that employee access to the final receipt of all of your food truck transactions.

 We hope these simple food truck food cost cutting tips help you out.
 If you have any additional food truck food cost cutting tips, please feel free to list them below or on social media.
 Facebook | Twitter